aswerkljh/esix-e621-tag-checker/README.md

    }
    ```

-2. **Update the User-Agent** with your e621.net username and email for API compliance.
+2. **Update the User-Agent** with your e621.net username for API compliance.

 ### Step 4: Set Up Artist Discovery (Optional)